|

 Anthology of New Classic Guitar Solos.

-In recent years, Steele moved from Gloucester, MA -- city of his birth -- to
+2009, Steele moved from Gloucester, MA -- city of his birth -- to